Professor Jonathan B. Scott

 I am an EE; my work focusses on characterisation, measurement, modelling and simulation, especially at RF & microwave frequencies.
 Recent work has strong biomedical context revolving around modelling electrodes for human implantation, and techniques for making implant leads safe in MRI scanners.
 I also carry out research in acoustic measurement, battery modelling, circuits, and engineering education especially in the context of threshold concepts.

-I supervise postgraduate students working on implantable leads; implantable pulse generators; fractional-derivative equivalent-circuit modelling; vector correction of acoustic measurements; and impedance measurement of wet systems such as batteries and electrodes.
+I supervise postgraduate students working on human-implantable leads; implantable pulse generators; fractional-derivative equivalent-circuit modelling; vector correction of acoustic measurements; threshold concepts; and impedance measurement of wet systems such as batteries and electrodes.

 Electrical Engineering; Metrology; Instrumentation; Characterisation & Modeling; Biomedical Electronics; RF & Microwave